-In other words, the more regular you are with regard to your content the better is the indexing.
+In other words, the more regular you are with regard to your content the better the indexing.

 If you have a blog section, try uploading at least two articles during the recovery mode.
 This should be done for at least two months.
-Following which you can go back to one article a day.
+Following this you can go back to one article a day.

-5. Run a Detailed On-Page SEO Analysis:
+5. Run A Detailed On-Page SEO Analysis

 If your website has been experiencing a drop, there might be some on-page issues, which you need to, fix or optimize.

 This can be because of a range of issues- from not-optimised images to 301 redirects.